AppianZ/multi-picker/README.md

 # MultiPicker - A  Flexible Picker for Mobile
 ## **Intro**
 MultiPicker was born for `several product requirements` in the mobile.
 It’s free, cute and customized.
-There are now over **30,000** users.
+There are now over **Hundreds of thousands of users**.

 This plugin is made up of **two parts**：
 * One part of  the MultiPicker is  [DateSelector - A  Picker for Selecting an Interval ](https://github.com/AppianZ/multi-picker/tree/master/DateSelector)